austint1121/OES-PneumoniaClassification/README.md

-Our final, and best, model was a CNN model with three convolution layers, three dense hidden layers, dropout layers, a Stochastic Gradient Descent optimizer with a learning rate of 0.001 and momentum of 0.9, early stopping, and class weights resulted in the best model, with a testing accuracy of around 87% and a training accuracy of 92%.
+Our final, and best, model was a CNN model with three convolution layers, three dense hidden layers, dropout layers, a Stochastic Gradient Descent optimizer with a learning rate of 0.001 and momentum of 0.9, early stopping, and class weights resulted in the best model, with a testing accuracy of around 87% and a training accuracy of 92%. **We also tested the model against a holdout/validation set and it achived an accuracy of 94%.**
 ![Final Model Training Graph](https://github.com/austint1121/OES-PneumoniaClassification/blob/main/Images/final_model_line.png)
 ## Conclusions
 Due to the high accuracy of our model, we feel confident that our final model can be used for assisting ER physicians as a decision support tool with diagnosing